 Perverse subsidies do the opposite.
 They function as disinvestments, leaving the environment and the economy worse off than if the subsidy had never been granted.
 They inflate the costs of government, add to deficits that in turn raise taxes, and drive out scarce capital from markets where it is needed.
 They confuse investors by sending distorting signals to markets; they suppress innovation and technological change; they provide incentives for inefficiency and consumption rather than productivity and conservation.
 They are a powerful form of corporate welfare that benefits the rich and disadvantages the poor.

-Bulgaria was still spending over 7 percent of its entire GDP on subsidies to make energy look cheaper than it really was so people would be encouraged to use it even more wastefully.
+In the mid-1990’s, Bulgaria was still spending over 7 percent of its entire GDP on subsidies to make energy look cheaper than it really was so people would be encouraged to use it even more wastefully.

 Perverse subsidies can also be involuntary.

 In past decades, the Swedes indirectly subsidized the electrical industry in the U.K. because their forests are unintentionally but heavily damaged by the sulfur-dioxide emissions of British coal-burning power plants.
 The British plants don’t have to pay for the damage they cause someone else.